MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Hardware capabilities
 +++++++++++++++++++++

-MCUs and SoCs may have access to various hardware IPs to speedup the UI.
+MCUs and SoCs may have access to various hardware IPs to speed up the UI.
 Be sure your UI port exploits all of them.
-First of all, check that your system has a GPU and use it if it's the case.
+First of all, check that your system has a GPU and use it if that's the case.
-Then, driving a display implies an intensive memory usage, verify that you use a DMA whenever it's possible.
+Then, driving a display implies intensive memory usage, verify that you use a DMA whenever it's possible.

 For example, during the back copy if the flush policy is in switch mode or during your flush if your display is driven through SPI (if there is a DMA dedicated to the SPI port).
 For more information about the flush policy, please read our documentation about :ref:`section_display`.

 Hardware configuration
 ++++++++++++++++++++++